 The good news is you do not have to face debt alone.
 A Bankruptcy attorney can help.
 Bankruptcy has helped hundreds of thousands of individuals and their families address their debt and work toward a more sustainable financial future.

 Our Chula Vista bankruptcy attorneys at The Sexton Law Firm can help you explore if bankruptcy is right for you.
 We are intimately familiar with how bankruptcy cases of various types are adjudicated in California and can work to help you maximize the institution’s benefits.
-Our chief goal is to help you address your debt problem and retake control of your finances.
+Our chief goal is to help you find solutions to your debt problem and retake control of your finances.